binarykitchen/videomail-client/README.md

 ### Final philosophy

 This planet is completely sold.
 And talk is overrated.
-That's why my primary goal is not to turn this into a commercial product but to promote a cool but underestimated language: Sign Language.
+That's why my primary goal is not to turn this into a commercial product, yet to promote a cool but underestimated language: Sign Language.